 Uploading of the SSCP in Eudamed

+The NB must validate a SSCP in only one language and the SSCP in that language is considered as the “master” SSCP.

-The SSCP shall be uploaded in Eudamed by the NB, which is the only actor that can manage the SSCPs in Eudamed.
+The ”master” SSCP shall be uploaded in Eudamed by the NB.
 Timelines for uploading of the SSCP documents in Eudamed:

 The NB shall upload the SSCP validated in conjunction with an initial conformity assessment at the same time that it uploads the issued certificate.

-For class IIa implantable and IIb implantable devices, such as sutures and staples etc., the NB shall upload the SSCPs of all the devices covered by the issued certificate at the same time that it uploads the issued certificate, even if some of the SSCPs have not been validated yet, and are to be validated during the period of validity of the certificate.
+For class IIa implantable and IIb implantable devices, such as sutures and staples etc., the NB shall upload the validated SSCPs of all the devices covered by the issued certificate at the same time that it uploads the issued certificate.
+The manufacturer will upload the not yet validated SSCPs that are to be validated during the period of validity of the certificate.
+Upon validation, the NB shall upload the validated SSCPs.

 The manufacturer should state in a revision history in the SSCP document whether that revision was validated by the NB.
 It is important and should be transparent to the public whether the SSCP document has been validated yet by the NB.
 See the example of a revision history in section 9 and in the template in the Appendix of this guide.